OpenF2/F2/docs/src/container-development.md

 [Read more about those choices in the Framework](index.html#choices).

 Ultimately, the responsibility of app design falls on either the Container or App Developer.
 In many cases, Container Developers will provide App Developers will visual designs, style guides or other assets required to ensure apps have the form and function for a given container.
-Container providers may also [provide CSS for App Developers](index.html#creating-a-common-look-and-feel) to adhere to&mdash;which should be easy since F2 enforces a [consistent HTML structure across all containers and apps](app-development.html#automatic-consistency).
+Container Developers may also [provide CSS for App Developers](index.html#creating-a-common-look-and-feel) to adhere to&mdash;which should be easy since F2 enforces a [consistent HTML structure across all containers and apps](app-development.html#automatic-consistency).

 * * * *

 ## Developing F2 Containers

-A Container is a browser-based desktop-like application which brings F2 apps together onto a seamless user interface.
+A container is a browser-based desktop-like application which brings F2 apps together onto a seamless user interface.
 It also can provide horsepower to its apps in the form of request-response web services or streaming data feeds.

 ### Including the F2 SDK